 Reportable conduct scheme

-A Victorian reportable conduct scheme will commence operation on 1 July 2017, and it will be administered by the Commission for Children and Young People.
+A Victorian reportable conduct scheme commenced operation on 1 July 2017, and it will be administered by the Commission for Children and Young People.

 Central oversight of how organisations respond to allegations of reportable conduct will help embed a child-safe culture across all organisations.